SENG8081/SENG8081-S25-Team1/README.md

 ##### Approaches

 1. Historical Data
-    1. Download CSV/JSON datasets.
+    1. Download official CSV datasets from Government of Canada open data sources.
-    2. Clean data using pandas.
+    2. Save them locally for ingestion into downstream systems.
-    3. Load into Database via pymongo.
+    3. Real-Time Data

 2. Real-Time Data
-    1. Fetch data using API key and Python’s requests.
+    1. Use Selenium and Selenium Wire to scrape dynamically loaded job postings from Job Bank Canada.
-    2. Scrape live job postings using a custom Python scraper.
+    2. Parse HTML content using BeautifulSoup to extract job-level details.
-    3. Parse JSON and normalize.
+    3. Store raw data into MongoDB (job_postings collection), using upsert to avoid duplicates.
-    4. Merge into existing MongoDB collections.
+    4. Raw fields such as date and salary are stored as-is; no data cleaning, parsing, or normalization is performed in this stage.

-#### Data Storage and Maintenance
+#### Data Storage

 Data Storage: _MongoDB_